sinamoeini/mapp4py/doc/src/int_quad_hg.rst

 Numerical Integration Details
 ******************************

-The objectuve of this section is to outline a numerical approach to calculate the integrations of the form
+The objective of this section is to outline a numerical approach to calculate the integrations of the form

 .. math:: g(\mathbf{x},\alpha)=\frac{1}{\left(\alpha\sqrt{\pi}\right)^{3}}\int d^3\mathbf{r}e^{-\left(\mathbf{y}-\mathbf{x}\right)^2/\alpha^2} f(|\mathbf{y}|),